restcord/restcord/docs/_docs/Gateway/Get Gateway.md

 ## Response

-Returns an object with the same information as Get Gateway, plus a shards key, containing the recommended number of shards to connect with (as an integer).
+Returns an object with a single valid WSS URL, which the client can use as a basis for Connecting.